 Other Questions, ITU Study Groups, and some Standardization Bodies should expect that unique needs in the area of Digital Financial Services will be satisfied by this Question’s work, so that they can continue with their work plans without overlap.

-The Question will be provide the necessary support to produce field test and processing plans to execute appropriate tests of DFS.
+The Question will provide the necessary support to produce field test and processing plans to execute appropriate tests of DFS.

 The following major Recommendations, in force at the time of approval of this Question, fall under its responsibility:

-G.1033, P.1502
+G.1033, P.1502, P.1503, P Suppl.
+30

 O.2 Question